pypi/warehouse/docs/development/token-scanning.rst

 "Secret Scanning".
 You may find the 2 names.
 GitHub scans public commits with the regex above (actually the limit to at least 130 characters long).
 For all tokens identified within a "push" event, they send us reports in bulk.
-The format is explained thouroughly in `their doc
+The format is explained thoroughly in `their doc
 <https://docs.github.com/en/developers/overview/secret-scanning>`_ as well as
 in the `warehouse implementation ticket
 <https://github.com/pypa/warehouse/issues/6051>`_.